Types of Workers’ Compensation Benefits Available in New Jersey

 Permanent total benefits are paid for 450 weeks initially.
 Once this time frame has passed, the worker must show his or her total disability persists to continue receiving benefits.
 These benefits cover 70 percent of the injured worker’s weekly wage within the legal minimum and maximum rates.

 When a job-related injury or illness causes death, the worker’s dependents may be eligible for death benefits.

 - Up to $3,500 may be paid for funeral expenses.

 - Weekly death benefits equal 70 percent of the worker’s wage, not exceeding the legal maximum.

 Get in Touch with Our New Jersey Workers’ Compensation Lawyers Today

-The New Jersey workers’ compensation attorneys of Lynch Law Firm are knowledgeable in the state’s workers’ compensation laws and are passionate about helping injured workers secure the benefits they deserve.
+The New Jersey workers’ compensation attorneys of Lynch Law Firm, PC are knowledgeable in the state’s workers’ compensation laws and are passionate about helping injured workers secure the benefits they deserve.
 We will fight to obtain access to the compensation you need.

-Contact our legal team today to learn the options available to you.
+Contact an injury lawyer from our legal team today to learn the options available to you.
 Consultations are free and you are under no obligation to pursue action with our law firm.
 Should you decide to move forward with us, we work on contingency only – you do not pay unless we recover compensation for you.